-In the daily operation and template customization of Anqi CMS, we often encounter situations where we need to dynamically adjust the page display based on the content of the data.One common and practical requirement is to determine whether a specific element exists within an array (or list) in a template.This is crucial for implementing personalized recommendations, conditional content display, and even permission control functions.
+In the daily operation and template customization of AnQi CMS, we often encounter situations where we need to dynamically adjust the page display based on the data content.One common and practical requirement is to determine whether a specific element exists within an array (or list) in a template.This is crucial for implementing personalized recommendations, conditional content display, and even for functions such as permission control.

-The Anqi CMS uses a template engine syntax similar to Django, providing rich tags and filters for data processing.When we retrieve some data collections from the backend, such as a list of article tags, a group of product images, or multi-select values for a custom field, these data are often presented in the form of an array.If we need to decide what content to display based on whether an array contains a certain value, we can cleverly use built-in filters to achieve this.
+The AnQi CMS uses a template engine syntax similar to Django, providing rich tags and filters to handle data.When we receive some data collections from the backend, such as a list of article tags, a group of product images, or multiple values of a custom field, these data are often presented in the form of an array.At this point, if we need to decide what content to display based on whether an array contains a certain value, we can cleverly use built-in filters to achieve this.

-In the template system of AnQi CMS, the most direct and recommended method for checking if a specific element exists within an array is to usecontainFilter.
-This filter is powerful and easy to understand, it checks if a string, array (slice), key-value pair (map), or structure contains the specified keyword or key name, and returns a boolean value (TrueorFalse).
+In the AnQi CMS template system, the most direct and recommended method for checking if a specific element exists in an array is to usecontainA filter that is powerful and easy to understand, it determines whether a string, array (slice), key-value pair (map), or struct contains the specified keyword or key name and returns a boolean value (TrueorFalse)

 Let's look at a simple example.
-Suppose you have a custom article feature, which can be associated with multiple characteristics, these characteristics are stored in an array.article.Featuresfor example["多图", "置顶", "推荐"]You want to determine if the current article contains the 'recommended' feature in the template so that a special mark can be displayed.
+Suppose you have a custom article feature, the article can be associated with multiple features, and these features are stored in an array.article.FeaturesFor example,["多图", "置顶", "推荐"]Judging whether the current article contains the 'recommended' feature in the template to display a special marker.

 {# 假设 article 是当前文章对象,其 Features 是一个字符串数组 #}